-Failure to return forms or pay in full by the deadline may result in your child's space being surrendered to a
+Failure to return forms or pay in full by the deadline may result in your child's space being surrendered to a child on the waiting list.
+Please communicate any issue you might have with this BEFORE the deadline.

 WildQuest Camp Packing List